randy3k/R-Box/README.md

 Introduction
 ------------
-This plugin contains some simple features that helping writing R languages:
+This plugin contains some simple features that helps in writing R languages:
 * More comprehensive Indentation and Syntax
 * Some useful key bindings
+* Showing function prototype in status bar

+<img width=300 src="https://github.com/randy3k/Enhanced-R/raw/master/status.png">
 * Support multiple applications on Windows/Mac/Linux.
 * For Windows, [AutoHotkey](http://www.autohotkey.com) which is an automation script is used as a bridge between R and ST.
-* Showing function prototype in status bar

-<img width=300 src="https://github.com/randy3k/Enhanced-R/raw/master/status.png">

 Supported Applications
 ---------------